VVildFire1/PublicRepos/README.md

 ## Current Work

-- **ReBuilding my Homelab**: Documenting the process of setting up my home lab environment for various projects and experiments.
+- **ReBuilding my Homelab**: Documenting the process of setting up my home lab environment for various projects and experiments.  (delayed waiting on hardware as of 1-10-24)
 - Adding to my Cyber Playbook